-rears
+Years

 Office equipment and furniture 3 to 7

 Warehouse equipment 3 to 7

 Transportation equipment 5

 North Shore building and improvements 3 to 39

 Impairment of long-lived assets: EIF reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment is recognized as the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of the carrying amount or the fair value less costs to sell.
-As of June 30, 2013, EIF has not recognized any reduction in the carrying value of its fixed assets.
+As of June 30, 2014, EIF has not recognized any reduction in the carrying value of its long-lived assets.

 Donated materials and services: Donated materials and equipment are reflected as contributions in the accompanying statements at their estimated value at the date of receipt.
-EIF recorded the fair value of contributed services totaling \$10,308 and \$31,388 during the years ended June 30, 2013 and 2012, respectively, which is included in contributions in the statement of activities.
+EIF recorded the fair value of contributed services totaling \$13,812 and \$10,308 during the years ended June 30, 2014 and 2013, respectively, which is included in contributions in the statement of activities.